lit/lit.dev/packages/lit-dev-content/site/docs/components/context.md

 ### `ContextRoot`

-A ContextRoot can be used to gather unsatisfied context requests and redispatch them when new providers which satisfy matching context keys are available.
+A ContextRoot can be used to gather unsatisfied context requests and re-dispatch them when new providers which satisfy matching context keys are available.
 This allows providers to be added to a DOM tree, or upgraded, after the consumers.

 **Import**: